-Logitech introduced a 4K webcam called the BRIO for desktop users with high standards for image quality.
-BRIO is also called the Logitech 4K Pro Webcam, a sign of the company’s departure from numbered product names including the C920.
+Logitech introduced a 4K webcam with BRIO lens for desktop users with high standard image quality.
+The same type of lens is used by the Logitech 4K Pro Webcam.

 The webcam can stream 4K at 30FPS, 1080p at 60FPS or 720p at 90FPS.
 You can take advantage of the 4K feature only when you plug the webcam into a USB 3.0 port.
 BRIO also allows for a 5x zoom, which can also support a 1080p stream.

 On the connectivity side, the Logitech 4K Pro Webcam ships with a standard adjustable clip, a tripod thread, a privacy shutter, a USB Type-C connector, and a USB Type-C attached to a USB 3.0 Type-A connector.

 While the 4K webcam may not be suitable for most desktop users due to the low adoption of 4K-enabled PCs, BRIO looks to target YouTube users who stream 4K video.

 - USB 2.0 and USB 3.0 Type-A and C ports

 - Certified for Skype for Business and Cisco; ready-to-use for most video meeting apps

 - Video quality might suffer on Macs

 Are you thinking about buying this webcam?
 If you have further doubts, drop us a line in the comments section and maybe we can make some recommendations.